Working Paper

 I study panel data linear models with predetermined regressors (e.g. lagged dependent variables) that allow the coefficients as well as the intercept to be individual-specific, permitting unobserved heterogeneity in the effects of regressors on the dependent variable.
 I show that the model is not point-identified in a short panel context but rather partially identified, and I characterize sharp identified sets of the mean, variance, and CDF of the coefficient distributions.
 The characterization is general, allowing discrete, continuous, and unbounded data.
 A computationally efficient estimation and inference procedure is proposed, based on a fast and precise global polynomial optimization algorithm.
 The method is applied to study lifecycle earnings dynamics in U.S. households in the Panel Study of Income Dynamics (PSID) dataset.
 The results suggest substantial unobserved heterogeneity in earnings persistence, which implies that households face different levels of earnings risk that lead to heterogeneity in their consumption and savings behaviors.

-• We establish identifying assumptions and estimation procedures for the ATT in a Difference-in-Differences setting with staggered treatment adoption in the presence of spillovers.
-We show that the ATT can be estimated by a simple TWFE method that extends the approach of Wooldridge (2022)'s fully interacted regression model.
-We broaden our framework to the non-linear case of count data, offering estimation of the ATT by a simple TWFE Poisson model, and we revisit a corresponding application from the crime literature.
-Monte Carlo simulations show that our estimator performs competitively.
+We establish identifying assumptions and estimation procedures for the ATT in a Difference-in-Differences model with staggered treatment adoption in the presence of spillovers.
+We show that the ATT can be estimated by a simple TWFE regression that extends the approach of Wooldridge (2022)'s fully interacted regression.
+Moreover, we broaden our framework to nonlinear cases, offering estimation of the ATT by Poisson, Probit, and Logit regressions.
+We apply our method to revisit a corresponding application from the crime literature.
+Monte Carlo simulations suggest that our estimator performs competitively.

 • Work in Progress